nus-cs2103/website-base/admin/peerEvaluations.md

 ### Session: `Responses to Peer Evaluations`

-* This is a chance for you to submit your objections to the ratings you received in the Final Peer Evaluation
+* This is a chance for you to submit your objections to the ratings you received in the Final Peer Evaluation.

 <span id="giving-peer-feedback">

+### How peer evaluations are used

+* Peer evaluations are rarely used directly to calculate marks.
+They are fare mostly used to flag cases that need further investigation.
+* Before using peer evaluations in grading, we consider factors such as the following:
+  * Is there a consensus among team members?
+We do not want an extreme input from one team member to unduly affect the outcome.
+In many cases, we discard the highest and lowest ratings received before calculating the average.
+  * Do the other data points (e.g., LoC written, tutor feedback, commit history) corroborates the peer evaluations?

-### Guidelines for Giving Peer Feedback
+### Guidelines for giving peer feedback

 Giving constructive feedback to others is a valuable skill for software engineers.
 It is also an intended learning outcome of this module.
 Half-hearted/trivial feedback will not earn participation marks.